falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 - **2 laps**
 - **2 laps reverse**
 - **bridge**
+- **reckless training set**

-The model was trained for 2 epochs.
-Train for 3 epochs make sometimes made few improvements and some made worse results then 2 epochs.
+The model was trained for 1 epoch.
+Train for 2 or 3 epochs make sometimes made few improvements and some made worse results then 1 epoch.
 The increase of the number of trainings causes overfitting.

 ##### 3.5 Training and Validation Data

-After the collection process and the definition of the appropriate training data, I had 14895 data points.
+After the collection process and the definition of the appropriate training data, I had 19074 data points.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.
-Then I had 11916 train samples, and 2979 validade samples.
+Then I had 15259 train samples, and 3815 validade samples.

+The neural network with the generator used 5086 images to train the data in each epoch (1).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 2.
+The ideal number of epochs was 1.
 I used an Adam optimizer so that manually training the learning rate wasn't necessary.

 #### 4. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 88).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 112).

 Some improvements also were made to try to increase the performance of the system.
 The first tuned parameter was the regulation to correct the mesurement for the left and the right images.
 The parameter was defined as 0.22, added or subtract in the side images.

 One other tuned parameter that I used but had the opposite effect that I expected was to flip the images.
 Flipping the images, the model become slowly without any great improvemtns.
 In the end, I decided to not flip the images and only use my training sets.

+The dropout rate of the neural network was defined with 0.3 (model.py line 17).
+I tested some other parameters, but the best performances that I achieved was when the parameter was defined with 0.3 or 0.4.
+Changing the neural network for some tests, 0.3 return a more stable results.